 Another interesting place to visit in Chiang Rai is the Baan Dam Museum (Black House).
 This is a large complex constructed by artist Thawan Duchanee and consist of dozens of houses incorporating local styles as well as the style of neighboring countries.

-For a relatively chill time, the Mae Fah Luang Art & Cultural Park (daily 8AM to 5PM) is just the perfect place with its greenery, lakes and huts from where one can just watch the world go by.
+For a relatively chill time, the Mae Fah Luang Art & Cultural Park (daily except Monday 8:30AM to 5PM) is just the perfect place with its greenery, lakes and huts from where one can just watch the world go by.
 While here, you can also check out the Haw Kam, a pavilion housing Lanna artifacts.

 A trip to Chiang Rai or Northern Thailand for that matter, isn’t complete until you try the local specialty – Khao Soi – or Crispy Noodles bathed in Chicken Curry.
 One recommended place to try it is Por Jai (daily 8AM to 4PM) in the heart of town.

 If you are in Chiang Rai as a day trip from Chiang Mai, you’d probably need to end here to make it back to Chiang Mai by dinner time.
 However, if you are staying a night, you can also check out attractions farther afield such as the Golden Triangle – the border between the 3 countries of Thailand, Laos and Myanmar.
 Alternatively, you can also head to Mae Salong for a bit of alpine scenery, nature trails and excellent coffee or Doi Tung for the Mae Fah Luang Flower Garden.

 - Best time to visit Chiang Mai is during the cooler and dry months of December to early-February.
 November is also a good time although it might still be the tail-end of the rainy season.
 I would personally avoid heading there from late February to April.
 During these months, haze is common in Chiang Mai and Chiang Rai and it can sometimes reach hazardous levels.